 Safety issues will always be there in any kind of welding job, but there is no particular issue that can arise by the use of Nitrogen.
 Typically, MIG welding can cause electrical and radiation-related hazards.
 Additionally, welding fumes and inert gas can be another major concern if you don’t use proper safety gear.

 As a completely inert gas heavier than air, inhaling it can cause immediate unconsciousness.
 To avoid these safety issues, there are several things you can do.
-For example, checking out the equipment, using safety gears, and welding only by qualified personal can help avoid any unforeseeable safety hazard.

 Nitrogen vs Argon: Which is the best purging gas for MIG welding?

 As we are talking specifically about purging, the preference actually comes down to economics and availability.
-As argon is a noble gas, completely non-reactive and inert, of course, it’s a better choice than using Nitrogen.
+As argon is a noble welding gas, completely non-reactive and inert, of course, it’s a better choice than using Nitrogen.

 But the production cost makes all the difference here, and in this case, Nitrogen is a way better choice than argon.
 As Nitrogen’s main ingredient is raw air, it’s way cheaper to generate.
-So, in terms of cost-friendliness, nitrogen is the better purging gas in MIG welding.

 Can you TIG weld using nitrogen gas?